Gavin Smith (film studio executive): Trial and conviction

 John Creech was accused by prosecutors of first-degree murder.
-They said he tracked his wife Chandrika and Smith through hidden GPS, and made good on his earlier threat to kill Smith if the affair continued.
+They said he tracked his wife Chandrika and Smith with hidden GPS and made good on his earlier threat to kill Smith if the affair continued.

-Creech testified in his own defense, saying that he had been attacked by Smith, and fought to save himself.
+Creech testified in his own defense, saying he had been attacked by Smith and fought to save himself.
 He admitted that he should have called 911 to administer to Smith afterward.

-Faced with a choice of first-degree murder, second-degree murder, or voluntary manslaughter, the jury took only one hour to acquit on the first two charges, and to convict on voluntary manslaughter.
+Faced with a choice of first-degree murder, second-degree murder or voluntary manslaughter, the jury took only one hour to acquit Creech on the first two charges and to convict him on voluntary manslaughter.

 Two months after the July 2017 verdict, the judge sentenced Creech to the maximum sentence allowed by law: 11 years incarcerated.

-All the others involved in helping Creech dispose of the evidence were given plea deals by the prosecution in exchange for their testimony against Creech.
-None served jail time.
+All the others involved in helping Creech dispose of the evidence were given plea deals by the prosecution in exchange for their testimony against Creech but none served jail time.